-The loss-of-lock (LOL) status is available for APLL1, APLL2, and DPLL1, DPLL2, and DPLL3.
+The loss-of-lock (LOL) status is available for APLL1, APLL2, APLL3, DPLL1, DPLL2, and DPLL3.
 The APLLs are monitored for loss-of-frequency lock only.
-The DPLL is monitored for both loss-of-frequency lock (LOFL) and loss-of-phase lock (LOPL).
-The DPLL lock threshold and loss-of-lock threshold are programmable for both LOPF and LOFL detectors.
+The DPLL can be monitored for both loss-of-frequency lock (LOFL) and loss-of-phase lock (LOPL).
+The DPLL lock threshold and loss-of-lock threshold are programmable for both LOPL and LOFL detectors.
+In the case when APLL3 loss-of-frequency lock is selected, then DPLL3 is monitored for LOPL only.
+DPLL3 must be enabled for the digital monitoring of APLL3 VCBO lock detect.